Gleejr/osticket-prereqs/README.md

 </p>

 <p>
-48. Once fully installed there will be a "Congratulations" message.
+48. Once fully installed, you will see a 'Congratulations' message."
 </p>

 <p>